ArthurVerrez/auto-data-analyzer/README.md

 pip install -r requirements_loc.txt
 ```

-> Note: `requirements.txt` is actually reserved for Streamlit, due to some incompatibilities of the `crewai` library.
+> Note: `requirements.txt` is actually reserved for Streamlit Community Cloud, due to some incompatibilities of the `crewai` library.

 ## Usage